Felix8971/connect4-node-react/README.md

 # connect4-node-react
-Connect 4 game implemented with React and NodeJS
+Connect 4 responsive game implemented with React and NodeJS.
+You can play against an artificial intelligence with 5 differents difficulty levels.

 ### Pre-requirements
 - node & npm